stedmanrh/portfolio/_projects/2014/0101-greg-victoroff-associates/greg-victoroff-associates.md

 #subtitle: & Associates
 date: 2014-01-01
 tags: identity print
-description: Two logo and business card options from an identity proposal for [Greg Victoroff & Associates,](http://www.victoroff-law.com/) a law firm specializing in IP and copyright law.
+description: Two logo and business card options from an identity proposal for <a href="http://www.victoroff-law.com" target="_blank">Greg Victoroff & Associates,</a> a law firm specializing in IP and copyright law.

 #links:
 #    -   title: Link_Header